matthewflores7/nanoporeseq/README_First.md

 			sh

 		Then, find the Nanopore_Step1.sh script in Finder and drag it into the command prompt.
-This will load the script and the "sh" will tell iTerm2 to run it.
+This will load the script, showing you the direct file path, and the "sh" will tell your computer through the terminal to run it.

 **At this point, you will have the sorted bam files with IGV index files (.bam.bai) in the bam_aligned_sorted folder**

-Working with IGV Viewer
+****Working with IGV Viewer****
 ----------------------------------------------------------------------------------------------------------------------------------------

 	Step 11: